xirdev/docs-api/README.md

 # Service Overview

 Xirsys is based around a dynamically expanding set of services.
 Basic services include; accounts, namespace, data, stats, and authorization.
 Extended services include; turn and video processing, with more to come.

-Each service manages a layer of the KV4 tree and will create or recognise various paths \(entities\) in the tree that are significant to it. **The service name is the data layer name.**

 A service provides some entity which is identified by path and key, .e.g,